zebulon2/dataserver/Installation-Instructions-for-Debian-Wheezy.md

 ## Test the installation

+### Sync access
-* `https://host.domain.tld/sync/login?version=9` should result in the following output
+Access to `https://host.domain.tld/sync/login?version=9` should result in the following output

     <response version="9" timestamp="1398715040">
       <error code="NO_USER_NAME">Username not provided</error>
     </response>

+### Storage access
-* `https://host.domain.tld/zotero/` should result in the following output
+Access to `https://host.domain.tld/zotero/` should result in the following output

     <Error><Code>SignatureDoesNotMatch</Code></Error>

+### API access
-* `https://host.domain.tld/users/1/items` should result in the following output
+Access to `https://host.domain.tld/users/1/items` should result in the following output

     Not found